-After you visit the gallery, spend the rest of the day relaxing on the beaches at the base of Marjan Hill.
+After you visit the gallery, spend the rest of the day relaxing on some of the best beaches in Split located at the base of Marjan Hill.
 There are a few beaches around here you can choose from, but Kasjuni Beach and Bene Beach are favorites among locals and tourists.

 End your day watching the sun drop into the sea from one of these western-facing beaches, and get ready for an adventure-filled day tomorrow.

 Day 3: Embark on a Day Trip From Split

 Split is so perfectly positioned for taking day trips.
 You must take advantage of this and head off on a day trip for your third day in Split.
 There are several options to choose from depending on what interests you, such as island hopping, exploring nearby old cities, or venturing inland to find impressive cascading waterfalls.